COVID-19 Admissions FAQs

 How will I know whether my transcripts have been received?

-- You are responsible for ensuring that the University of Washington has received your transcripts by the December 15 application deadline.
+- You are responsible for ensuring that the University of Washington has received your official transcripts by the the first day of classes.

 - To check the status of transcripts, please log-in to your application status page.